Milk chocolate: History

 As a result of the increasing popularity of chocolate, especially among the working and middle-class, cocoa consumption began to grow extraordinarily; global demand grew 800 percent between 1880 and 1900.
 To meet these demands, cocoa production expanded, notably in West Africa, where the Forastero variety began to be mass cultivated in the early twentieth century.
 Although considered inferior to the Criollo variety, the Forastero type bean is more suited for the manufacture of milk chocolate and is cheaper to produce owing to its higher yields.
 Countries in West Africa eventually dominated world production of cocoa.
 Conversely, milk became the critical ingredient.
 Contrary to cocoa and sugar, milk spoils quickly, therefore it cannot be stored for long periods of time.
-This favoured the implantation of large factories (as well as new populations of workers) in the countryside, where abundant fresh milk supplies are readily available.
+This favored the implantation of large factories (as well as new populations of workers) in the countryside, where abundant fresh milk supplies are readily available.
 The Cailler factory of Broc and the Hershey factory of Derry Township are typical examples.
+The popularity of milk chocolate and the wide availability of milk also favoured the creation in the 1930s of a new variety of chocolate containing even more milk: white chocolate.

 Over the decades, milk chocolate manufacture spread worldwide and new brands appeared.
 In 1910, Arthur and George Ensor created the first milk chocolate in Canada, using milk from Jersey cows.
 At the same time, Belgian chocolate production also expanded rapidly.
 From small beginnings in the 1870s, by the 1920s, there were ninety chocolate manufacturers around Brussels alone.
 In 1926, Meiji brought out their bar, the first example to be made in Japan.
 Milk chocolate swiftly dominated chocolate sales in most markets.
 It even found a place during World War II, when US troops carried D Ration chocolate, nicknamed Logan Bars after Quartermaster Paul Logan, as an emergency supply.
 At the same time, new ways of presenting chocolate appeared, from different shapes, like Cadbury Buttons, to the profusion of boxed varieties that became a feature of Belgian chocolate.